-At our shop in Bend, Oregon we replacing trailer axles on a regular basis.
+At our shop in Bend, Oregon we replace trailer axles on a regular basis.
 Getting the right axle for your trailer requires understanding how to correctly determine the following details:

 - Suspension Type: Axles either use springs or torsion arms to provide a smooth ride for your trailer.
 Torsion axles use solid rubber bars that are compressed, cryogenically frozen and inserted around an arm that has the spindle welded to it.
 Spring axles use springs, spring hangers and, if tandem or more, equalizers to provide the suspension of the trailer.